victorcainam/simple-packagist/README.md

 <a id="docs-cache"></a>
 ## Cache

-All information retreived from Packagist is stored within your applications configured cache for 10 minutes.
+All information retreived from Packagist is stored within your application's configured cache for 10 minutes.

 <a id="docs-usage"></a>
 ## Usage